General Santos

-General Santos, officially the City of General Santos, and abbreviated as GenSan, is a 1st class highly urbanized city in the region of Soccsksargen, Philippines.
-According to the 2020 census, it has a population of 697,315 people.
+General Santos, officially the City of General Santos and abbreviated as GenSan, is a highly urbanized city in the region of Soccsksargen, Philippines.
+According to the 2024 census, it has a population of 722,059 people making it the most populous city in Soccsksargen Region.

-It is located on the island of Mindanao, it is the southernmost and 15th-most populous city in the Philippines.
-It is the regional center for commerce and industry of the Soccsksargen region, and is geographically located within the province of South Cotabato but administered independently of it.
+It is located on the island of Mindanao, it is the southernmost and 13th-most populous city in the Philippines.
+It is the regional center for commerce and industry of the Soccsksargen region, and it is also the only coastal as well as the largest city in the province of South Cotabato wherein it is geographically situated and grouped under the province by the Philippine Statistics Authority but administered independently of it.

+Etymology

-Formerly known as Dadiangas, the city was named after Gen. Paulino Santos, a former Commanding General of the Philippine Army and the settlement's leading pioneer.
+The city was named after Gen. Paulino Santos, a former Commanding General of the Philippine Army and the settlement's leading pioneer.

 History

-The nomadic Blaan people are the original inhabitants of General Santos, and traces of their early settlement of the area are found in the city's place names, which are derived from their vocabulary.
-Their name for the city, Dadiangas, is from the thorny Ziziphus spina-christi tree that was once abundant in the area and is now a protected species under Republic Act 8371 or the Indigenous Peoples Right Act of 2007.
-The B'laan tribe now lives alongside the city's new generation of settlers and other immigrants.
+The nomadic Blaan people are the original inhabitants of present-day General Santos, and traces of their early settlements of the area are found in the city's place names, which are derived from their vocabulary.
+Their name for the city, Dadiangas, is from the Ziziphus spina-christi tree that was once abundant in the area and is now a protected species under Republic Act 8371 or the Indigenous Peoples Right Act of 2007.
+The Blaan now lives alongside the city's new generation of settlers and other immigrants.

-Beforehand, the Blaan people would then be forced to move to the hills after the Muslims settle in the area under the rule of the Sultanate of Maguindanao.
+Beforehand, the Blaan would have been forced upland into the surrounding hills after the Muslims settled in the area under the rule of the Sultanate of Maguindanao.

-After the fall of Maguindanao as a great power in Mindanao, Datu Uto of Buayan expanded his domain towards Sarangani Bay.
-Dadiangas would fall under the Sultanate of Buayan until the American era.
+After the fall of Maguindanao, Datu Uto of Buayan expanded his domain south towards Sarangani Bay.
+Dadiangas remained as a port under the Sultanate of Buayan until the Spanish conquered the Sarangani Bay area by the end of the 19th century.